UDOOboard/Neo-Docs/docs/03_Basic_Setup/02_Usb_Direct_Connection.md

 * UDOO NEO powering on, taking power from its USB Port
 * A storage device will be available, containing UDOO NEO'S Kernel and DTB files, together with an offline documentation and quick start guide
-* UDOO NEO will establish a network connection with your Computer, allowing to use it in [headless mode](../Getting_Started/Use_as_an_headless_IoT_Device)
+* UDOO NEO will establish a network connection with your Computer, allowing to use it in [headless mode](../Getting_Started/Use_as_an_headless_IoT_Device.html)

-In order to use UDOO NEO'S USB Connection on Mac and Windows, you must install few drivers first.
-See the Windows\MAC Install section
+In order to use UDOO NEO'S USB Connection on Mac and Windows, you must install few drivers first as described below:

-## USB Direct Connection First Configuration
+## Enable USB Direct Connection: Installing Drivers

-In order to use the USB Direct Connection, upon first connection you must install its drivers.
+### Installing Drivers on Mac OS X

+* Install both of this drivers: [Serial](../driversandtools/Mac%20USB%20Drivers/EnergiaFTDIDrivers2.2.18.pkg) and [Network](../driversandtools/Mac%20USB%20Drivers/HoRNDIS.pkg)
+* Reboot your MAC
+* UDOO NEO will be available at [192.168.7.2](http://192.168.7.2)

-### Enable USB Connection on Windows
+### Installing Drivers on Windows

-* Connect UDOO NEO via Micro USB Cable to PC, eventually you'll get the following message
+* Connect UDOO NEO via Micro USB Cable to PC, eventually you'll get the following message:

 <img style="width:500px;" src="../img/win_drv/wd_01.jpg">